osoriomica/invaders/README.md

 - As a user, I’d like to share my score with social media and maybe challenge a friend.??

 ### Features
-Layout: The website is a single page to keep the focus on the game as the main focal point.
+Layout: The website is presented in two pages, keeping the focus on the game as the main feature.

+#### homepage:
-Welcome message: the homepage has a simple welcome message like a French road sign (blue background, green border with white uppercase fonts, vertically centred) with a tiny space Invader on the top right corner.
-The message displayed offers quick instructions and a button to start the game.
-Maybe transitioning with a loading animation screen before the rest of the code can run.
+- Welcome message: the homepage has a simple welcome message like a French road sign (blue background, white inner border and text written in white uppercase -but with an arcade-inspired font).
+The welcome message offers quick instructions and a button to start the game.
+- Maybe transitioning with a loading animation screen before the rest of the code can run.

 By Jordiet. from Reus - París, CC BY-SA 2.0, https://commons.wikimedia.org/w/index.php?curid=76505381

-Instructions: The user can click on the instructions button to open a modal featuring a quick intro to the game and playing instructions.
-Button to close the modal reads “Got it!”.
+- Instructions: The user can click on the instructions button to open a modal featuring a quick intro to the game and playing instructions.
+#### game page:
+- Button to close the modal reads “Got it!”.
-Game Controls: Three buttons above the game’s grid that the user can click on: New Game, Pause and Resume.
+- Game Controls: Three buttons above the game’s grid that the user can click on: New Game, Pause and Resume.
-Choose your shooter/invader/space.
+- Choose your shooter/invader/space.
 The user can choose their favourite shooter/invader/space from a pre-set options menu underneath the game’s grid.
 Each space loads a different background song A default space is loaded at the start of the game and on clicking the New Game button.
-Volume controls: The user can click on the audio icons to control volume.
+- Sound controls: The user can click on the audio icons to control volume.
-A footer with social media links to share the game.
+- A footer with social media links to share the game.
-Gameplay:
+##### Gameplay:
-On game start, the shooter is placed at the bottom centre of the grid.
+- On game start, the shooter is placed at the bottom centre of the grid.
 The grouped of invaders appear at the top left corner and start moving side to side, descending one space towards the shooter.
 Using Left and Right arrows, the user can move the shooter side to side but not past the edge of the grid.
 Using the Up arrow, the shooter can fire against the invaders.
-3 credits are given to the user to play before the game is over.
+- 3 credits are given to the user to play before the game is over.
-Each time the shooter hits an invader, this disappears and the score is increased by one.
+- Each time the shooter hits an invader, this disappears and the score is increased by one.
-The game is won by destroying all the invaders before they touch the shooter or the bottom of the grid.
-If the The game is lost if the invaders reach the shooter or the bottom of the grid.
+- The game is won by destroying all the invaders before they touch the shooter or the bottom of the grid.
+If the
+- The game is lost if the invaders reach the shooter or the bottom of the grid.
-If all invaders are destroyed.
+- If all invaders are destroyed.
 Send a new wave of faster invaders with differentiated by a different icon.??
-At random, one “boss invader” can appear during the game and shoot back at the user.
+- At random, one “boss invader” can appear during the game and shoot back at the user.
 The user can fire at this invader too.
 If the user is hit by the “boss invader”, the shooter looses a credit/life.??
-Game Over: the end of the game.
+- Game Over: the end of the game.
 A modal appears with the final score and a Congratulations!
 Or Game Over message.
 (And the option to share this on Instagram/Facebook??).
-#### Future features to add:
+#### Possible features to add in a future deployment:
 	- Scoreboard with a top 10 of the highest scores and the user’s initials.
  	- Boss to increase difficulty of the game.
 	- Share score to social media?